 I just wanted to touch on this very quickly, when selling to the US you don’t have to take into account the VAT as you won’t be charging it.
 Of course, you may prefer to have one pricing strategy for all territories you sell to but you could offer US stockists less which gives you a little bit more wiggle room for exchange rate fluctuations.

-US retailers do generally expect a 2-2.5 mark-up, if a product retail at $20 (always round up when you do your conversions) they would expect to pay $10.
-Sometimes less but it’s a good starting point for the US so you may want to create a separate US price list in dollar.
+US retailers do generally expect a 2-2.5 mark-up, if a product retails at $20 (always round up when you do your conversions) they would expect to pay $10.
+Sometimes less but it’s a good starting point for the US so you may want to create a separate US price list in dollars.
 Just make sure you review the actual exchange rate regularly.

 Need more help